ambonvik/cimba/README.md

 will need a C compiler and the Meson build manager.
 On Linux, you can use GCC or Clang, while the recommended approach on Windows is MinGW with its GCC compiler.
-For convenience, we recommend the CLion integrated development environment with MinGW, GCC, Meson, and Ninja built-in support on both Linux and Windows.
+For convenience, we recommend the CLion integrated development environment with GCC, Meson, and Ninja built-in support on both Linux and Windows.